REVATHIKUKKALA19/Linux-System-Monitor/README.md

 # Linux System Monitor

-A simple Python-based system monitoring tool.
+A simple Python-based system monitoring tool that displays system information and saves it to a log file.

 ## Features